-Although the rates and fees aren’t as appealing as the NFCU secured card’s, the Discover it Secured card won’t charge foreign transaction fees if you make purchases while stationed overseas, and its rewards and first-year cash back match offer are hard to beat.
+Although the rates and fees aren’t as appealing as the NFCU secured card’s, the Discover it® Secured Credit Card won’t charge foreign transaction fees if you make purchases while stationed overseas, and its rewards and first-year cash back match offer are hard to beat.

-Capital One’s secured card doesn’t offer rewards, but it’s a solid option if you need to provide a smaller security deposit.
+The Capital One Platinum Secured Credit Card doesn’t offer rewards, but it’s a solid option if you need to provide a smaller security deposit.
 Plus, the six-month unsecured card graduation review is comparable to the Navy Federal nRewards’ six-month upgrade review.

 The U.S. Bank secured card does charge foreign transaction fees, but its lower interest rate and $5,000 max credit limit could make it easier to keep a low credit utilization ratio and build credit if you know you’ll need to occasionally carry a balance.